microsoft/coyote/docs/_learn/programming-models/actors/timers.md

 ## Using timers in actors

-The Coyote actor model has built-in support for timers.
-Timers are themselves a type of `Actor` that send a `TimerElapsedEvent` to the actor that created them upon timeout.
+The Coyote actor programming model has built-in support for timers.
+Timers are themselves a type of `Actor` that send a `TimerElapsedEvent` upon timeout to the actor that created the timer.
 Timers are handy for modeling a common type of asynchronous behavior in distributed systems, so you can find more bugs in your code relating to how it deals with the uncertainty of various kinds of timeouts.

-Timers support a once only timeout event and periodic timeouts, which can continually send such events on a user-defined interval until they are stopped.
+Timers provide a once only timeout event or a periodic timeout, which can continually send such events on a user-defined interval until they are stopped.

 To make use of timers, you must include the `Microsoft.Coyote.Actors.Timers` namespace.
 You can